veerendra2/searx-with-dnscrypt/README.md

    * Searx search engine site - https://www.searx.me/

 ## What the heck is dnscrypt?
 DNSCrypt is a protocol that authenticates communications between a DNS client and a DNS resolver.
-It prevents DNS spoofing.
+It prevents DNS snooping.
 It uses cryptographic signatures to verify that responses originate from the chosen DNS resolver and haven't been tampered with.https://dnscrypt.org/
   * Offical repo - https://github.com/jedisct1/dnscrypt-proxy
   * Documentation - https://github.com/jedisct1/dnscrypt-proxy/wiki
   * Website - https://dnscrypt.org/